 Djerassi Artist Colony, 2008 & 2014

 Yaddo Artist Colony, 2005 & 2006

 A 1996 cum laude graduate of the dance conservatory at SUNY Purchase, Lomask has trained at the Royal Ballet Academy, Merce Cunningham Studio, London Contemporary Dance School, the Rotterdam Dansacademie, L' Espace Catastrophe, and Jacob's Pillow.
 She has performed with Project Bandaloop, Kneejerk, Erica Essner Performance Co-op, Zaccho Dance Theatre, and Capacitor and has taught workshops and classes in modern dance technique at universities across the United States.

-She was a dance and technology specialist at the Monaco Dance Forum in 2002 and 2004 and an invited speaker at the Ecological Society of America conference in 2007, the American Physical Society in 2010, CUNY's Communicating Science through the Performing Arts in 2010, the BLUEMiND Summit at CAS in 2011 and the Bay Area Science Festival, the Turtle Island Restoration Network, TEDxBerkeley, Black Hills State University, and the Dahl Arts Center in 2012.
-Her work has been covered by Nature Magazine, Wired.com, Res Magazine, SHIFT Magazine, NBC 11’s Tech NOW!, CNET Radio, TECH TV, NPR, Dance Magazine, San Francisco Magazine, The New York Times, among other media outlets.
+She was a dance and technology specialist at the Monaco Dance Forum in 2002 and 2004 and an invited speaker at the Ecological Society of America conference in 2007, the American Physical Society in 2010, CUNY's Communicating Science through the Performing Arts in 2010, the BLUEMiND Summit at CAS in 2011 and the Bay Area Science Festival, the Turtle Island Restoration Network, TEDxBerkeley, Black Hills State University, the Dahl Arts Center in 2012, and the Science and Literature Conference at the University of Utah in 2014.
+Her work has been covered by Nature Magazine, The Smithsonian Magazine, Fast Company, Wired.com, Res Magazine, SHIFT Magazine, NBC 11’s Tech NOW!, CNET Radio, TECH TV, NPR, Dance Magazine, San Francisco Magazine, The New York Times, among other media outlets.
 She appeared in National Geographic's 'Wild Chronicles' with canopy tree ecologist Dr. Nalini Nadkarni in 2007.